GO UP

 coral reef fin & spanish mackerel closures

-New east coast Spanish mackerel fishery management arrangements are in place from October 2022, following significant consultation with stakeholders.
+New East Coast Spanish mackerel fishery management arrangements have been in place since October 2022, following significant consultation with stakeholders.
 The changes aim to strike a balance between rebuilding the stock and providing more controlled access for recreational and commercial fishers.

 The management actions for the East Coast Spanish mackerel include the following:

-• A southern closure in east coast waters south of 22˚S. (located slightly north of Stanage Bay, between Mackay and Yeppoon) for two three-week periods (six weeks in total) in February and March each year.
-The first southern closure will run from 1 February 2023 to 21 February 2023 and from 1 March 2023 to 21 March 2023.
+• A southern closure in east coast waters south of 22˚S. (located slightly north of Stanage Bay, between Mackay and Yeppoon) for two three-week periods (six weeks) in February and March each year.

 In subsequent years, northern closure dates will be adjusted to align with new moon periods.